Diurex Side Effects

 Generic Name: caffeine / magnesium salicylate

-Note: This page contains information about the side effects of caffeine / magnesium salicylate.
-Some of the dosage forms included on this document may not apply to the brand name Diurex.
+Note: This document contains side effect information about caffeine / magnesium salicylate.
+Some of the dosage forms listed on this page may not apply to the brand name Diurex.

 Nervous system side effects associated with caffeine consumption have included central nervous system stimulation such as irritability, restlessness, and jitteriness.
 Tinnitus and subjective hearing loss (or both) may occur with salicylate.
 Some investigators have reported that modest doses may result in decreased frequency selectivity and may therefore impair hearing performance, particularly in the setting of background noise.[Ref]